Table of Contents

 - Bonded Warehouse: The bonded warehouse is a warehouse that is used to store goods whose duty is are not yet paid.
-Once the owner of the goods settle the custom duty a release “warrant” will be issued by custom authorities.
+Once the owner of the goods settle the customs duty a release “warrant” will be issued by customs authorities.
 This document empowers its holder the goods named on it.
-This warehouse is normally located at the borders and operated by the custom authority.
+This warehouse is normally located at the borders and operated by the customs authority.

-- Wholesale Warehouse: This form of warehouse is owned and controlled by the wholesaler for storing goods after purchase from the producers until they are sold to retailers or directly to the final consumers.
-The wholesaler buy in bulk from the producers and sell in small units to the retailer therefore, the wholesaler break the bulk of goods purchased and kept them in the warehouse until they bought.
+- Wholesale Warehouse: This form of the warehouse is owned and controlled by the wholesaler for storing goods after purchase from the producers until they are sold to retailers or directly to the final consumers.
+The wholesaler buys in bulk from the producers and sells in small units to the retailer, therefore, the wholesaler break the bulk of goods purchased and kept them in the warehouse until they bought.

-- State Warehouse: the state warehouse is created by the government to store contraband or smuggled goods seized by the custom authority.
+- State Warehouse: the state warehouse is created by the government to store contraband or smuggled goods seized by the customs authority.